rabbitmq/rabbitmq-website/site/management.md

 ### Minimum scope required and how the UI determines the username from the token

 At a minimum, RabbitMQ requires the the `openid` scope because it uses some claims in the *id token* to determine the username and to display this username on the top right corner of the management UI.
-The *id token* is returned by the Authorization server when `openid` scope is included in the authorization request.
+The *id token* is returned by the Authorization server if the `openid` scope is included in the authorization request.

 RabbitMQ reads the `user_name` claim from the *id_token*.
-If it is not there, RabbitMQ RabbitMQ uses the `sub` claim instead.
+If the token does not contain the `user_name`, RabbitMQ uses the `sub` claim.

 ### Configure which scopes RabbitMQ requests to the authorization server

+It is possible to configure which OAuth 2.0 scopes RabbitMQ should claim when redirecting the user to the authorization server.

-If `management.enable_uaa = true`, RabbitMQ requests the following scopes to UAA:
+If `management.enable_uaa = true`, by default, RabbitMQ requests the following scopes to UAA:
   * `openid`
   * `profile`
   * <*resource_server_id*>`.*` , e.g. `rabbitmq.*` if `resource_server_id` had the value `rabbitmq`